salmon7ish/Video-Captioning/README.md

 # This code is cloned from another github repo https://github.com/xiadingZ/video-caption.pytorch
 The Transformer model is added but it DOESN'T work.
+The model uses Transformer instead of LSTM/GRU/RNN to generate sentences.

 # pytorch implementation of video captioning